-Kellie Forman is Vice President, Leasing for The Howard Hughes Corporation and oversees leasing efforts in the Western U.S., reporting to Rick Strauss.
+Kellie Forman is Senior Vice President, Leasing for The Howard Hughes Corporation and oversees leasing efforts in the Western U.S.

 Ms. Forman has nearly 30 years of experience in the shopping center industry.
 Prior to joining The Howard Hughes Corporation, Ms. Forman served as Senior Leasing Representative for Simon Property Group and held senior leasing positions with Westfield Corporation and Urban Retail Properties.
 Ms. Forman has extensive experience in leasing mall, lifestyle centers, mixed use properties, urban core projects and new developments.

 Ms. Forman graduated from Western Illinois University with a B.A. in Marketing.
 She is a member of the International Council of Shopping Centers and holds a Real Estate Broker License in Texas and Illinois.

 Peter Helfer is Vice President, Global Strategic Partnerships for The Howard Hughes Corporation, responsible for partnership development efforts across the portfolio.

 Mr. Helfer is an established marketing executive with over 12 years of experience in the global sports and entertainment industry.
 He has a proven history of platform development and execution of multi-media marketing strategies at the league, team and agency level.
 Before joining The Howard Hughes Corporation, Mr. Helfer was previously Director, Partnerships and Media for the New York Jets where he developed integrated partnerships and strategic relationships between consumer brands and the organization.